 I'm still in the process.
 Thank God.

-At 17, I was told that I would 'lead children astray from God' and I was asked to leave my church because I lived with gay people.
+At 17, as I was living on my own, I was told by church elders that I would 'lead children astray from God' and I was asked to leave my congregation because I lived with my best friends who were gay.
 In turn, my shock of betrayal from my spiritual Tribe and my resulting humiliation turned to white-hot rage.
-I quickly learned what authenticity felt like, and to this day that experience is my greatest gift.
+I quickly learned what authenticity felt like, and to this day I see how that experience was my greatest gift.

 My searing emotions ushered my Embodiment.
 I was Awakening while I was dying.

-So, I grappled.
-In the process, I literally screamed every four-letter word known in our language at God, again and again and again.
-To escape being associated with hypocrites, I tried to be an atheist, but I couldn't shake the feeling of Divine Grandeur.
-Where was this unspoken Sweetness coming from in this broken world?
+In this great transformative process, I literally screamed every four-letter word known in our language at my church, at God, again and again and again.
+To escape being associated with whom I deemed hypocrites, I tried to be atheist but I couldn't shake the feeling of Divine Grandeur.
+Where was this unspoken Sweetness coming from in this broken world soothing my broken heart?
 Then I realized the Sweetness was coming from inside of me, whole and complete and eternal.
 Yet, this luminous spark needed cultivation to shine and I polished myself through inquiry.

 Who am I?
 I don't know.

-I rolled up my sleeves and set to work to find out.
-I became a social anthropologist, studying world religions, the history of World Wars and the history of birth control, mythologies, and art.
-I became a Wanderlust, traveling around the world and hitchhiking; sleeping on sidewalks, palaces, beaches, and in the arms of one-night lovers; finding sustenance from chunks of bread, cheese, wine, and from prayers in ancient churches and street musicians.
+I rolled up my sleeves and ventured to find out who I was.
+I became a social anthropologist studying world religions, the history of World Wars, the history of birth control, obscure mythologies, and art.
+I became a Wanderlust, traveling around the world and hitchhiking; sleeping on sidewalks, in palaces, on beaches, and in the arms of one-night lovers; finding sustenance from chunks of bread, cheese, wine, and from prayers in ancient churches and street musicians.

 I also learned that life is not linear.
 Life is like a spiral.
-When I think I've healed a massive wound, to this day, another teacher may come along and I'm confronted with the same energy that I thought I healed years ago.
+To this day, when I think I've healed a massive wound, another 'teacher' comes along - different face, same message - and I'm confronted with similar energy that I thought I healed years ago.
 I love it when I recognize familiar bullshit.
-Recognition is the ultimate change-agent for growth and authenticity.
+Recognition within itself is the ultimate change-agent for growth and authenticity.

-So when I look upon my 16 year old self, I see me looking steadily back.
-I am head-over-heels in love with myself.
+So when I look upon my 16 year old self, I see Me looking steadily back and I can say say that I am head-over-heels in love with myself.
 BOOM!
 That is the only way I can dance and heal and shine in this world.

-Fall madly in love with yourself first.
-That is where God resides and all other love will follow as needed to usher in your divine, authentic relationship with Everything.
+Fall madly in love with yourself first, scrapes and all.
+That is where God resides.
+All other Love will follow as needed to usher in your divine, authentic relationship with Everything.
+That is Yoga.